Joice-crypto/Joice-crypto/README.md

 ### Public information
-Hi i'm Joice Cristina a enthusiastic backend developer from Brazil 👋 the languages i'm venturing at the moment are javascript and c / c ++.
+Hi i'm Joice Cristina a enthusiastic backend developer from Brazil 👋 the languages i'm venturing at the moment are javascript and c#.
 I am interested in following in the area of ​​backend development but i also like the area of ​​games